SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 </div>
 </br>

-In this chapter, we will introduce **How to defining and accesing dynamic tokens and manufacturing tokens in NVM3**.
-A lab will be will be provided to demonstrat in the next chapter.
+In this chapter, we will introduce **How to define and access dynamic tokens and manufacturing tokens in NVM3**.
+A lab will be will be provided to demonstrate in the next chapter.

 ## 3.1 Dynamic Tokens

-There are two types of dynamic tokens, includes Non-indexed/Basic dynamic tokens and Indexed dynamic tokens.
+There are two types of dynamic tokens, Non-indexed/Basic dynamic tokens and Indexed dynamic tokens.

 - **Non-indexed/Basic Dynamic Tokens** can be thought of as a simple char variable type.
 They can be used to store an array, but if one element changes the entire array must be rewritten.
   - **Counter Token** is a special type of Non-indexed dynamic token meant to store a number that increments by 1 at a time.